 - Probation Officer

 - Private Security

 What Will I Learn?You may enter the Bachelor of Science in Criminal Justice program during any semester.
 A full-time student, 12 semester hour credits per term or typically three courses per term, can complete this program in approximately three and one-half years.

-Click on the Catalog to view the Bachelor of Science in Criminal Justice course list.
+View the Bachelor of Science in Criminal Justice

 How is Hodges University’s Criminal Justice Program Different?